 EMBARGOED FOR RELEASE: 3 P.M.
 (CT), MONDAY, AUGUST 20, 2012

-Editor’s Note: Funding for this study was provided by the American Medical Association and by the Mayo Clinic Department of Medicine Program on Physician Well-Being.
+Editor’s Note: Support for the writing of this editorial was provided by the California HIV/AIDS Research Program of the University of California and the University of California, Los Angeles, Center for HIV Identification, Prevention and Treatment Services, funded by a National Institute of Mental Health grant.
 Please see the article for additional information, including other authors, author contributions and affiliations, financial disclosures, funding and support, etc.

 # # #

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email email@example.com.